-Title UWA Zadko Telescope helps reconstruct 'Barbarian' asteroids Degree of recognition Regional Media name/outlet University News UWA Media type Web Country Australia Date 24/11/16 Description The University of Western Australia’s Zadko Telescope has been used by an international team to reconstruct the shape of a rare ‘Barbarian’ asteroid (space rock).
+Title UWA Zadko Telescope helps reconstruct 'Barbarian' asteroids Degree of recognition Regional Media name/outlet University News UWA Media type Web Country/Territory Australia Date 24/11/16 Description The University of Western Australia’s Zadko Telescope has been used by an international team to reconstruct the shape of a rare ‘Barbarian’ asteroid (space rock).

 Named after the first asteroid of this type discovered, Barbara (234), Barbarians are a key to understanding how the solar system first formed.
 Barbarians are extremely rare and ancient, and were present before the Earth was created.
 Only 13 Barbarians have ever been discovered.